 Sometimes, it might feel as though there’s no end to Monopoly.
 That you’ll just keep playing until someone angrily flips the board over and runs off in tears.
-But, this is not actually how it’s supposed to end!

 - How Do You Win Monopoly?